What is the primary energy molecule produced during cellular resp... | Channels for Pearson+

 Identify the main stages of cellular respiration: glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation.
 Each stage contributes to the production of ATP.

-Recognize that ATP (adenosine triphosphate) is the primary energy carrier in cells, providing energy for various cellular processes.
+Recognize that ATP (adenosine triphosphate) is the primary energy carrier in cells.
+It stores energy in its high-energy phosphate bonds, which can be used for various cellular processes.

-Differentiate between ATP and other molecules involved in cellular respiration, such as NADH and glucose.
-NADH is an electron carrier that plays a role in transferring electrons to the electron transport chain, while glucose is the initial substrate that is broken down to release energy.
+Differentiate ATP from other molecules involved in cellular respiration, such as NADH and carbon dioxide.
+NADH is an electron carrier that plays a role in transferring electrons to the electron transport chain, while carbon dioxide is a waste product.

-Conclude that ATP is the primary energy molecule produced during cellular respiration, as it is the direct source of energy for cellular activities.
+Conclude that ATP is the primary energy molecule produced during cellular respiration, as it is the main form of energy used by cells to perform work.

 Watch next